JavaScript is required

 VELP includes the following:

-• Action Research Project – Action research is a core component of each course, with participants identifying a project and research question for inquiry that has relevance and meaning for their role as Educational Leader.
+• Action Research Project Action research is a core component of each course.
+Participants identifying an action research question for inquiry.
+The research project will be meaningful in their role as Educational Leader.

 • Showcase event – An end of program showcase event will see participants present their action research project to peers.
 This forms part of your final assessment.